 The defendant was convicted of a variety of seasonal crimes, ranging from dunking his Gromperekichelcher in ketchup, failing to keep track of his refund token after procuring a mug of Glühwein, to cutting in front of old Luxembourgish women in the free gift-wrapping line at City Concorde.

-Activists have already issued a statement, arguing that forcing anyone to go to Auchan on a Saturday — let alone on one just before Christmas — amounts to human rights abuse.
+Activists have already issued a statement, arguing that forcing anyone to go to Auchan just before Christmas amounts to human rights abuse.

 “I once spent a morning at Auchan getting stuff for a Christmas meal for 12 people — four of them vegans, and another one gluten intolerant, mind you — and to this day I don’t know how I survived,” said activist Vivianne Koepp.
-“After an hour my mind starting turning to mush and playing tricks on me.”
+“After an hour, my mind started turning to mush and playing tricks on me.”

-“At some point, I believed that I was the reincarnation of Mother Teresa of Luxembourg, and I started giving out bottles of Veuve Clicquot and little tins of foie gras to everyone,” she added.
+“At some point, I started believing that I was the reincarnation of Mother Teresa of Luxembourg, and I started giving out bottles of crémant and plastic containers of kachkéis,” she added.
 “That was before the big fellows who stand outside and give everyone a menacing look threw me out.”